jtblog/python_test2021/README.md

 }
 ```
 while GET request get json responses like those of the
-body formats represented at the bottom of this markdown <br>
+body schemas/models represented at the bottom of this markdown <br>

 <br>
 To use alt.py <br>